Beth Perry is an author and life-long fantasy fiction enthusiast

-5. Just What Kind Of Treatments Did Qyburn Perform On Sir Gregor?
+5. Just What Kind of Treatments Did Qyburn Perform on Sir Gregor?

 We all have our suspicions about the ethics (or lack of ethics) surrounding ex-Maester Qyburn's medicinal treatments for Sir Gregor, aka the Mountain.
 Not that any of us really felt sorry for the brutish bully when Oberyn poisoned him with a venom-doused spear.
 But Qyburn's treatment left the big guy twice as horrifying as he looked before, so naturally we want to know what the heck kind of medicine, magic or downright quackery was involved?

-to have the ability to see the future as well as the past and present?
+Wouldn't it make more sense for Bran Stark, in his role as the 3-eyed raven, to have the ability to see the future as well as the past and present?
 If you are a walker between the realms and only visit two dimensions in time, you might as well be called the two-eyed raven, right?

-3. What Kind Of Place Would Westeros Be If Samwell Tarly Sat On The Iron Throne?
+3. What Kind of Place Would Westeros Be if Samwell Tarly Sat on the Iron Throne?

 This is probably the easiest question of all, because the answer would have to be a resounding much, much better!
 But alas, we will likely never know because it is unlikely this smartest, most courageous and certainly most virtuous among still-living adult characters (besides Lady Brienne of Tarth) also happens to be overweight.
 Let's face it, in a world where television creatives value lithe and a certain type of beauty over character nobility, Sam will be lucky to inherit the title of Lord Tarly from his snob of a dead father.
 But this won't prevent me from crossing my fingers in hopes of King Samwell ascending the Iron Throne, with his sweetheart Queen Gilly right by his side.

-2. Will Hodor Be Stuck In A Time Travel Loop Forever?
+2. Will Hodor Be Stuck in a Time Travel Loop Forever?

 The character of Hodor, the gentle giant of a man only able to utter a single word, was a huge fan favorite.
 And it is with regret to say that from the viewpoint of quantum physics, Hodor's life was a vivid demonstration of the casual loop paradox concept.
 If you don't understand this concept, let's break it down: